wielebenwir/CB-Frontend/README.md

 ## Documentation

-See [./docs/configuration.md] for configuration examples.
+See the [documentation](./docs/configuration.md) for configuration examples.

 ## Development